 What is a root canal therapy?

 A root canal therapy is a curative dental procedure, in which, a tooth that has been infected with bacteria from within is treated.
-A root canal therapy can take up to 2 appointments or more, depending upon the complexity of the condition.
+Root canal therapy can take up to 2 appointments or more, depending upon the complexity of the condition.

 When would you need root canal therapy?

 The primary cause of pulpitis is poor oral hygiene.
-When bacteria have been left in the mouth for too long, they eventually penetrate the tooth to reach the pulp of it.
+When bacteria have been left in the mouth for too long, they eventually penetrate the tooth to reach its pulp of it.

 Symptoms that you need root canal therapy

 One of the major issues with pulpitis is the fact that victims often don’t get to realize that they need root canal therapy until the signs become too severe.
 This is because some of the signs of pulpitis could be deceivingly subtle.
 However, the following are some common signs that you can look for to know if you need root canal therapy: